-First introduced in Queensland on the 1st June 1998, these enable you to provide for the type of health care that is provided to you (or that is not provided to you) if you lose the capacity to communicate this to persons giving you care.
+First introduced in Queensland on the 1st June 1998, an Advance Health Directive enables you to provide input for the type of health care that is provided to you (or that is not provided to you) if you lose the capacity to communicate this to persons giving you care.

 An example of this is the withdrawal of life support machines.
 However, you cannot use an Advance Health Directive as a form of euthanasia.